Toggle: English / Spanish

 Functional apoplexy is when a person appears to be having stroke-like symptoms but there is no brain abnormality.

 Zivin JA.
 Approach to cerebrovascular disease.
 In: Goldman L, Ausiello D, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 413.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 413.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.